Tomasz Witkowski: Psychology is Science not Witchcraft campaign

 In March 2012, Witkowski and fellow Polish Skeptics Club members organized and coordinated a campaign in Poland called "Psychology is Science not Witchcraft."
 The campaign was aimed at publicizing the notion that many projective diagnostic tests have poor or no validity.
 It also sought to raise concerns among professional psychologists who still use such tests exclusively in clinical diagnosis or in legal proceedings.
 Information about the campaign was publicized by major nationwide journals, newspapers, and radio stations, as well as on the largest Polish Internet portals.

 Over 140 people from nine large non-governmental organizations took part in a four-day protest.
 Scientists, lecturers, and students wore T-shirts featuring Rorschach inkblots and the campaign's slogan at their universities, in their workplaces, and on the streets.
 The campaign also organized a number of open lectures and other events.
 Finally, they published Rorschach inkblots in the Polish-language version of Wikipedia.

 Views

-Witkowski describes himself as a subtractive epistemologist.
+Witkowski describes himself as a "subtractive epistemologist".
 He is a staunch critic of the scientific validity of many psychotherapeutic modalities, concepts like neuro-linguistic programming, Adult Children of Alcoholics syndrome, and projective tests.
 He criticizes scientific psychology for the lack of reproducibility, low access to raw data and proliferative character of his discipline.
 He is also an advocate of applications of artificial intelligence (AI) in applied psychology and psychotherapy.

+Physician and author Harriet Hall, who wrote reviews on Witkowski's books, points out that his myth busting on diverse topics such as psychology, science and culture, prompts readers to reconsider many of their cherished beliefs to eventually realise that much of what we think we know is wrong.
+"You may not agree with everything Witkowski says, but you would do well to follow his example and question everything you have been taught.
+Ideas that everyone assumes are true may not be.
+He writes well, tells good stories, and offers examples that will make you think.
+Readers will be challenged and may be provoked to change their minds about things they once took for granted", remarks Hall.

+Suicide is a long stigmatized matter according to Witkowski.
+He notes that society packaged suicide in a particular type of hypocrisy, where it's either presented as an admirable act of heroism (when committed in the name of God, homeland, honor etc), or as a mortal sin (when carried out in order to end one's own misery).
+We euthanize animals when they are suffering but condemn humans who see suicide as a way to end suffering.
+He says, “we have treated death unambiguously as an evil, and consequently we impose the obligation to live on others”.